aviator-co/av/docs/av-commit.1.md

 ## NAME

-av-create - Record changes to the repository with commits
+av-commit - Record changes to the repository with commits

 ## SYNOPSIS